 Blockchain is a verifiable distributed ledger that can be used for a variety of applications like financial transactions, smart properties, credential management, internet-of-things, supply chain management and even decentralizied autonomous organizations (DAO).
 The popularity of Bitcoin has resulted in the creation of alternate cryptocurrencies based on blockchain, and now, smart contract on blockchain is believed to be a disruptive technology.
 There is clearly a huge buzz about blockchain technology, cryptocurrency and smart contracts in the technical community, and governments and industries have also shown great interest in developing and deploying this technology.

-The workshop will bring together researchers and practitioners in this domain to discuss the current state of affairs in blockchain technology, underlying theoretical foundations, and potential applications.
-The workshop will discuss and analyze current cryptographic protocols underlying blockchains and cryptocurrencies, and propose new ways to design secure, robust, scalable blockchain solutions.
-The workshop will feature keynote talks and panel discussions on recent trends and research directions in Blockchain Technology.
+The workshop brought together researchers and practitioners in this domain to discuss the current state of affairs in blockchain technology, underlying theoretical foundations, and potential applications.
+The workshop discussed and analyzed current cryptographic protocols underlying blockchains and cryptocurrencies, and proposed new ways to design secure, robust, scalable blockchain solutions.
+The workshop featured keynote talks and panel discussions on recent trends and research directions in Blockchain Technology.

 KU Leuven, Belgium